bg

 What is Litecoin?

-Litecoin is a peer-to-peer digital currency that enables the exchange of assets without a centralized authority or intermediary.
-It was created by Charlie Lee from a copy of Bitcoin's source code to be a 'lite' version of Bitcoin, primarily addressing its scalability challenges.
+Litecoin is a peer-to-peer digital currency that allows assets to be exchanged without a central authority or intermediary.
+It was developed by Charlie Lee from a fork of Bitcoin's source code, intended to be a 'lite' version of Bitcoin that addressed its scalability challenges.

-A key concern with Bitcoin was its slow transaction confirmation times, which average around 10 minutes and often incur high costs.
-Lee created Litecoin not as a competitor but as a complementary solution.
-The Litecoin blockchain was designed to confirm transactions in approximately 2.5 minutes, making it nearly four times faster than Bitcoin.
+A primary concern with Bitcoin was its slow transaction confirmation time, which averages around 10 minutes and often involves high costs.
+Lee designed Litecoin not as a competitor but as a complementary solution.
+The Litecoin blockchain confirms transactions in approximately 2.5 minutes, making it nearly four times faster than Bitcoin.

 Mobile app